xmattstrongx/generator-vagrantchef/generators/app/templates/README.md

 Finally, use Kitchen to provision and start a VM.

     $ kitchen test           # Full end-to-end test

-`test` runs all the steps, but you can run partial steps.
+`test` runs all the steps, but you can run partial steps during development since it's faster.

     $ kitchen create         # Bring up a VM
     $ kitchen converge       # Make a chef-client run
     $ kitchen login          # SSH in to the VM